maxime-rainville/silverstripe-ci-db/README.md

 This action is part of collection to make it easy to write CI for Silverstripe CMS project using GitHub actions.

-It allows you to configure various database to work with Silverstripe CMS.
+It allows you to configure various databases to work with Silverstripe CMS.

 ## Simple Usage